Shana Novak/Digital Vision/Getty Images

-Another hot tip: If you live in the U.S., you can't vote over the phone or the Internet in any U.S. election, and anyone who says otherwise is lying.
+Another hot tip: If you live in the U.S., you can't vote over the phone or by text in any U.S. election, and anyone who says otherwise is lying.

 3. Go vote!
 Make sure you plan ahead — know where, when and how you're going to vote.
 Don't wait until the last minute.

 Voting is different all across the country, but there are three basic ways to cast a ballot: in person on Election Day; in person before Election Day; and by mail.

 The No. 1 question election officials hear around election time is, "Where do I vote?"
 There are a number of good websites that will tell you where your polling place is if you plug in your address.
 Try Vote.org, Rock the Vote or the National Association of Secretaries of State.

 More and more states are making voting by mail easier this year due to COVID-19.